2 Degrees Mobile is probably the best deal

 I think the answer is essentially: it depends.
 If you are in one of NZ's key cities, then 2Degrees Mobile is good value, but outside the cities, it roams onto Vodafone at a higher cost, and with poorer internet speeds.

 If you're mostly after cheap phone calls back to Australia, Vodafone is good -- it has a $2 capped rate for calls up to 60 minutes.
 However, its pricing isn't otherwise ideal, and lots of people complain about Vodafone NZ's poor mobile internet speed.

 Telecom New Zealand seems to be the best value and fastest internet option for national use across New Zealand.
 Its new "XT" network is 3G HSPA like Telstra Next G. The only catch is that your phone needs to support the 850MHz radio frequency in order to get good coverage from Telecom.
 If your phone is a Telstra handset, it will support this frequency, as it's the same as Telstra Next G.

-Anyway, the article has all the details on which network is best depending on your needs. almost 9 years ago
+Anyway, the article has all the details on which network is best depending on your needs. about 8 years ago

 I'd say 2degrees is pretty good (coverage is somewhat limited though), I'm using it on my iphone and you can buy data packs or text packs or call packs depending on what you're going to use most.
-Good luck :) almost 9 years agoAnswered by katie leigh (facebook.com/katieleighh) via WorldNomads.com
+Good luck :) about 8 years agoAnswered by katie leigh (facebook.com/katieleighh) via WorldNomads.com